opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ### Resend user invitation via email

-If a user did not receive the email invitation, you can send the invitation to the user again if needed.
+If a user did not receive the email invitation or shall change their authentication method to email, you can send the invitation to the user again if needed.
 In the user list, click on the user name to whom you want to resend the email with the invitation link to the system.

 In the top right, click the **Send invitation** button in order to send the email once again.

 ![Sys-admin-resend-invitation](Sys-admin-resend-invitation.png)

-##
+### Delete user invitations
+To invalidate or revoke a user's invitation click on the user name and then on **Delete** in the upper right corner.
+This will prevent the invited user from logging in.
+Please note: This only works for users who haven't logged in yet.
+If the user is already active this will delete his/her whole profile and account.
+Deleting users can't be easily revoked.

 ## Manage user settings